 What’s the Difference Between Demonstrative Adjectives and Pronouns?

 There are two ways that you can use this, that, these, and those.
 The first way is as a describing word.
 The second way is as a pronoun.
 How each word functions depends on how it’s used.

 How can you turn this, that, these, and those into words that modify nouns?
-In all the examples above, the words specify a specific noun.
+In all of the examples above, the words refer to a specific noun.
 For instance: